MixinNetwork/mixin/README.md

    mixin [global options] command [command options] [arguments...]

 VERSION:
-   v0.3.2-fac0871857badab82333af6f4ad71d8ecb321e5a
+   v0.6.0-b1d678319311b9a429597c5a8e31deb493c0d86e

 COMMANDS:
-     kernel, k              Start the Mixin Kernel daemon setuptestnet           Setup the test nodes and genesis createaddress          Create a new Mixin address
-     decodeaddress          Decode an address as public view key and public spend key updateheadreference    Update the cache round external reference, never use it unless agree by other nodes removegraphentries     Remove data entries by prefix from the graph data storage validategraphentries   Validate transaction hash integration
-     signrawtransaction     Sign a JSON encoded transaction
-     sendrawtransaction     Broadcast a hex encoded signed raw transaction decoderawtransaction   Decode a raw transaction as JSON getroundlink           Get the latest link between two nodes getroundbynumber       Get a specific round
-     getroundbyhash         Get a specific round
-     listsnapshots          List finalized snapshots
-     getsnapshot            Get the snapshot by hash
-     gettransaction         Get the finalized transaction by hash getutxo                Get the UTXO by hash and index listmintdistributions  List mint distributions
-     getinfo                Get info from the node
-     help, h                Shows a list of commands or help for one command
+   kernel, k                    Start the Mixin Kernel daemon setuptestnet                 Setup the test nodes and genesis createaddress                Create a new Mixin address decodeaddress                Decode an address as public view key and public spend key decryptghostkey              Decrypt a ghost key with the private view key updateheadreference          Update the cache round external reference, never use it unless agree by other nodes removegraphentries           Remove data entries by prefix from the graph data storage validategraphentries         Validate transaction hash integration signrawtransaction           Sign a JSON encoded transaction sendrawtransaction           Broadcast a hex encoded signed raw transaction decoderawtransaction         Decode a raw transaction as JSON buildnodecanceltransaction   Build the transaction to cancel a pledging node decodenodepledgetransaction  Decode the extra info of a pledge transaction getroundlink                 Get the latest link between two nodes getroundbynumber             Get a specific round getroundbyhash               Get a specific round listsnapshots                List finalized snapshots getsnapshot                  Get the snapshot by hash gettransaction               Get the finalized transaction by hash getutxo                      Get the UTXO by hash and index listmintdistributions        List mint distributions getinfo                      Get info from the node help, h                      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help